Continuous iterative algorithms for anti-Cheeger cut: Numerical experiments

-We present the objection function values obtained with the proposed three kinds of CIAs in Table~\ref{tab:total} and use a parallel evolutionary algorithm \cite{SY2021} to produce the reference values.
-In view of the unavoidable randomness in determining both $\vec x^{k+1}$ and $\vec s^{k+1}$, we re-run \textbf{CIA0} (resp.~\textbf{CIA1}) 100 times from the same initial data, and the third (resp.~fourth) column of Table~\ref{tab:total} records the maximum objection function values among these $100$ runs.
-We can see that the numerical lower bound of the ratios between the object function values achieved by \textbf{CIA0} and the reference ones are only about $0.870$ (see G36); and \textbf{CIA1} improves it to $0.942$ (see G35).
+This section presents and analyzes the approximate solutions produced by CIAs on G-set.
+We have tried $p=1,2,\infty$ in Eq.~\eqref{eq:twostep_x2} and found that, as we also expected in presenting the Dinkelbach iteration~\eqref{iter0}, the results for different $p$ $(=1,2,\infty)$ are comparable.
+Hence we only report the results for $p=1$ below.
+Table~\ref{tab:1} presents the objective function values obtained with the proposed three kinds of CIAs.
+In view of the unavoidable randomness in determining both $\vec x^{k+1}$ and $\vec s^{k+1}$, we re-run \textbf{CIA0} (resp.~\textbf{CIA1}) 100 times from the same initial data, and the third (resp.~fourth) column of Table~\ref{tab:1} records the maximum objective function values among these $100$ runs.
+We can see that the numerical lower bound of the ratios between the objective function values achieved by \textbf{CIA0} and the reference ones are only about $0.870$ (see G36); and \textbf{CIA1} improves it to $0.942$ (see G35).
 That is, \textbf{CIA1} has much better subgradient selection than \textbf{CIA0}, which has been already pointed out in Remark~\ref{re:separate}.
-Also with such careful selection of subgradient, \textbf{CIA1} has a nice property of local convergence within finite steps as stated in Theorem~\ref{thm:conver_3}.
+Also with such careful selection of the subgradient, \textbf{CIA1} has a nice property of local convergence within finite steps as stated in Theorem~\ref{thm:conver_3}.
 However, at the same time, it also means that \textbf{CIA1} may converge fast to local optima and thus easily gets stuck in improving the solution quality further.
 This is clearly shown in Fig.~\ref{fig:smallsteps} where we have plotted the history of the maximum objective function values chosen among 100 runs of \textbf{CIA1} against the iterative steps on six typical graphs.
 In fact, \textbf{CIA1} stops improving the solution quality after 53 steps for G1, 30 for G14, 25 for G22, 30 for G35, 17 for G43 and 39 for G51.
 This also explains why we choose a small $T_{\text{tot}}=100$ for both \textbf{CIA0} and \textbf{CIA1}.